-The concept of civic citizenship and of the citizen were also associated with prevailing religious ideas in post-reformation England related to Christian humanism, Protestant unity and the role of the reformed faiths in Europe and the wider world.
-As Francis Bacon asserted when calling for union between the English and Scottish nations, Protestantism religiously and legally connected the people of the two nations as ‘fellow citizens.’
-Moreover, the privilege of citizenship in the church with individuals as ‘Naturalizants of the heavenly Jerusalem’, could be shared by ‘all people, of all languages, and Linages’ so long as they were ‘common of Saints.’
-Like Bacon, numerous early modern authors adopted a pan-Christian model of citizenship, describing themselves, in the words of the Apostle Paul, as ‘fellow-Citizens of the Saints’ (Ephesians 2:19).
-Robert Abbott argued that their shared Christianity marked the character of their citizenship, writing that ‘The love of God maketh Hierusalem and the citizens thereof.’
-However, the relationship between religious conformity and the rights of citizenship was a complicated, and at times contradictory one.
-In the context of colonial and commercial expansion, differences in attitudes to religious governance and confessional practices in places as diverse as Massachusetts Bay, Maryland or the South Sea, illuminate the practical variances ‘on the ground’ that inflected the language of universal Protestantism.
+The concept of civic citizenship also related to prevailing religious ideas in post-Reformation England around Christian humanism, Protestant unity, and the role of the reformed faiths in Europe and the wider world.
+As Francis Bacon asserted when calling for union between the English and Scottish nations, Protestantism religiously and legally connected people across nations as ‘fellow citizens’.
+The privilege of citizenship in the Church with individuals as ‘Naturalizants of the heavenly Jerusalem’ could be shared by ‘all people, of all languages, and Linages’ so long as they were ‘common of Saints’.
+Numerous early modern authors adopted a pan-Christian model of citizenship, describing themselves, in the words of the apostle Paul, as ‘fellow-Citizens of the Saints’ (Ephesians 2:19).
+Robert Abbott argued that shared citizenship through Christ marked ideas of belonging and inclusion, since the ‘love of God maketh Hierusalem and the citizens thereof’.
+However, the relationship between religious conformity and the rights of citizenship was a complicated and at times contradictory one.
+In the context of colonial and commercial expansion, differences in attitudes to religious governance and confessional practices in places as diverse as Massachusetts Bay, Maryland, or the South Sea illuminate the practical variances that inflected the language of universal Protestantism on the ground.

-Between 1550 and 1700, both commercial and urban expansion, and the religious wars in continental Europe, had encouraged migration into, and the growth of, English cities, particularly London.
-Stowe described London as being ‘but a citizen’ itself, becoming the focus of large-scale migration as people sought to take advantage of its developing trading and commercial networks.
-Other English towns such as Norwich, Canterbury, York and Colchester were also commonly associated with large migrant populations.
-These cities became centres for French, Dutch and German artisans fleeing confessional conflicts, and gradually became hubs for merchants and traders from Europe and further afield in Asia and Africa.
-Although at times the relationship between foreign and English merchants and artisans was fraught, the urban authorities, institutions and guilds often promoted the incorporation of migrants into the world of civic citizenship.
-In Norwich, throughout the sixteenth and seventeenth centuries, wealthy Dutch and Walloon merchants were able to purchase their citizenship, often using their commercial wealth and power to secure positions as city administrators.
-However, in London the strong presence of the guilds’ incorporations was strictly governed, and meant that European artisans were often more uncertain about their chances of being incorporated.
+Between 1550 and 1700, commercial and urban expansion and migration provoked by the religious wars in continental Europe contributed to the growth of many English cities, particularly London.
+Stow described London as being ‘but a citizen’ itself, becoming the focus of large-scale migration as people sought to take advantage of its developing trading and commercial networks.
+English towns like Norwich, Canterbury, York, and Colchester were also commonly associated with large migrant populations.
+These cities became centres for French, Dutch, and German artisans fleeing confessional conflicts, and gradually functioned as hubs for merchants and traders from Europe and further afield in Asia and Africa.
+Although the relationship between foreign and English merchants and artisans was at times fraught, coexistence between different cultures and faiths was commonplace in daily life.
+With an eye on bolstering their trade networks and technical skills, urban authorities, institutions, and guilds often promoted the incorporation of migrants into the world of civic citizenship.
+In Norwich in the sixteenth and seventeenth centuries, wealthy Dutch and Walloon merchants were able to purchase their citizenship, often using their commercial wealth and power to secure coveted positions as city administrators.
+In London, however, London guild incorporation was strictly governed and guarded, meaning that European artisans were less guaranteed incorporation.
 For example, the Goldsmiths and Weavers companies accepted Dutch apprentices, whereas the Merchant Taylors did not.
 This presented problems for many migrants, since apprenticeships and membership to the London guilds was legally required for citizenship.
-Nonetheless, whether through purchasing citizenship or acquiring it through an apprenticeship, European migrants were able to enjoy the same civic rights and protections as English citizens throughout the sixteenth and seventeenth centuries, holding public office as well as securing legal and economic protection.
+Nonetheless, whether through purchasing citizenship or acquiring it through an apprenticeship, European migrants seeking to work as artisans and traders were regularly able to enjoy the same civic rights and protections as English citizens, holding public office as well as securing legal and economic protection.

-During the middle ages, property was a marker that delineated the privileges of individuals to political representation in England.
-However, as early modern England underwent radical changes that saw the expansion of commerce and rapid urbanisation, property and its protection became increasingly linked to the idea of incorporation and citizenship.
+Barbon’s comments on the link between citizens and trade also highlights the complex connections that tied political citizenship to rights of property.
+The socio-political affiliations of those who identified as ‘citizens’ and City merchants implicated the vested interests of Members of Parliament and policy-makers as well as the ‘middling’ sort and their connections to other countries and trade networks, which did not always perfectly align to the interests or authority of the Crown.
+During the Middle Ages, property was a marker that delineated the privileges of individuals to political representation in England.
+However, as early modern England underwent radical changes that saw the expansion of commerce and rapid urbanization, property and its protection became increasingly linked to the idea of incorporation and citizenship.
 Key to the privilege of citizenship was the idea of incorporation into a corporate body, whether civic or commercial.
-Through incorporation, individuals and their property obtained the important civic privilege which allowed them to be ‘represented both at law and in Parliament.’
-Furthermore, citizenship acquired through incorporation, came with other benefits including access to trade in certain goods, and the right to own and inherit property.
-Although birth was one root to obtaining these advantages, the incorporation of individuals as citizens provided a mechanism to broaden and tighten access to these civic rights.
+Through incorporation, individuals and their property obtained the important civic privilege which allowed them to be ‘represented both at law and in Parliament’.
+Furthermore, citizenship acquired through incorporation came with other benefits including access to trade in certain goods, and the right to own and inherit property.
+Although birth was one route to obtaining these advantages, the incorporation of individuals as citizens provided a mechanism to broaden and tighten access to these civic rights.